Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 There are not many smiles or

-laughs here, but.
-Today we were
+laughs here, but. today we were

-killing a yak (3 = 24 hrs) & the bloke missed
+Killing a yak (3 = 24 hrs) & the bloke missed

-his stoke away went the yak &
+his stroke away went the yak &

 a dozen of our blokes went after it